ymolists/website/src/routes/docs/index.md

 # Introduction to Gitpod

-[Gitpod](https://www.gitpod.io) is a container-based development platform that puts developer experience first.
-Gitpod provisions **ready-to-code development environments** in the cloud accessible through your browser and your local IDE (stay tuned for a blog post with more details on that).
+[Gitpod](https://www.gitpod.io) is an open-source Kubernetes application for **automated and ready-to-code development environments** that blends in your existing workflow.
+It enables you to describe your dev environment as code and start instant and fresh development environments for each new task directly from your browser.

-Gitpod enables development teams to describe their dev environment as code and **start configurable and fresh development environments for each new task** entirely in the cloud.
-Think CI/CD for dev environments.
+Natively integrated with GitLab, GitHub, and Bitbucket, Gitpod automatically and continuously prebuilds dev environments for all your branches.
+As a result team members can **instantly start coding with fresh, ephemeral and fully-compiled dev environments** - no matter if you are building a new feature, want to fix a bug or do a code review.

 ## Always ready-to-code